 BENEFITS Aros Graphene is non-toxic and has extremely high thermal conductivity, up to 180 % higher than any other material measured in the Ericsson thermal management laboratory.
 Heat sinks (elements that lead away heat from e.g. electronics) can be made much smaller and with lower risk of overheating.
 The material can reduce energy consumption, in everything from cooling of laptops to industrial processes.
 Electronics can be replaced less frequently.
 A longer lifetime saves resources and energy.
 This also reduces hazardous e-waste.
 As e-waste is often disposed of and processed in developing countries, this also reduces health damages and pollution caused by improper disposal.

 Urban air pollution has reached a scale beyond all bearing.
-Its detrimental effects now impact human health, our climate and ever – increasingly, our mobility.
-Consequently, European Urban Centers are now faced with the urgency to act.
-But, the question is: Act based on what?
-Current trends in promising digital approaches such smart city & eco-mobility require environmental data (air quality, noise and microclimate) in an unprecedented reliability, clarity and accessibility.
+Its detrimental effects now impact human health, our climate and ever increasingly, our mobility.
+The urgency to act is bigger than ever, but, the question is: Act based on what?
+Current trends in promising digital approaches such as smart cities & eco-mobility require air quality data in an unprecedented reliability, clarity and accessibility.
 This is exactly what Hawa Dawa provides.

 The old electrical grid is a poor fit for renewables, which require grid flexibility and information online capacity.
 Currently, there are more and more digital sensors at the production site, transformers and the consumer end, but the physical power grid monitoring is very limited.
 Communication problems with sensors and energy lifetime have both been challenges for the overline transmission sensors.